Legendary country singer Kenny Rogers dies at 81

 "My life is about my wife and my 11-year-old twin boys right now.
 There are a lot of things I want to do together with them to create some special memories.
 I don't have a bucket list of my own ...
 I have a bucket list of things I want to do with them."

-According to the statement posted by his publicist, Rogers' family is planning a small, private service out of concern for the coronavirus pandemic, "but look forward to celebrating the life of Kenny Rogers publicly with his friends and fans at a later date."
+Rogers' family plans a small, private service out of concern for the coronavirus pandemic, "but look forward to celebrating the life of Kenny Rogers publicly with his friends and fans at a later date," his publicist's statement said.

+Tributes to the country singer poured in from fans on social media.

+Chuck Woolery, the American game show host, paid tribute Saturday on Twitter, writing: "Kenny Rogers and I have known each other and have been friends since the 60's.
+We will all miss that great voice."

 Related Content